 IBM POWER Instruction Set Architecture is an instruction set architecture created in 1998.
 The IBM POWER ISA is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by IBM.
 The name is an acronym for Performance Optimization With Enhanced RISC.
 The ISA is used as base for high end microprocessors from IBM during the 1990s and were used in many of IBM's servers, minicomputers, workstations, and supercomputers.
 Read more on Wikipedia...

 - IBM POWER Instruction Set Architecture ranks in the top 25% of languages

 - the IBM POWER Instruction Set Architecture wikipedia page

 - IBM POWER Instruction Set Architecture first appeared in 1998

 - See also: powerpc

-- I have 16 facts about IBM POWER Instruction Set Architecture. what would you like to know? email me and let me know how I can help.
+- Have a question about IBM POWER Instruction Set Architecture not answered here?
+Email me and let me know how I can help.